rtmigo/xrandom_dart/README.md

 | **High speed**       | `Xorshift64`              | `Xorshift32`        |
 | **Quality randomness**     | `Xoshiro256pp`              | `Xoshiro128pp`        |

+JavaScript is weird.
+If you create mobile apps in Flutter, there is no point in suffering.
+Just choose the best algorithms.

 `Xrandom` is actually an alias to `Xorshift32`.  `Xrandom64` is an alias to `Xorshift128p`.